JunMagic88/AFAIK/README.md

-# AFAIK
+# AFAIK-2.0
-Document Q&amp;A powered by GPT, gpt-index and langchain
+Improved AFAIK AI research assistant using langchain, llama index and GPT 3.5 to perform research